When can isotropy help adapt LLMs' next word prediction to numerical domains?: Introduction

-The main contribution of this paper is to provide an approach to answer this question by exploiting the isotropic property of LLM hidden representations in the contextual embedding space.
-Isotropy refers to the geometric property wherein vector representations in the embedding space are uniformly distributed in all directions, a characteristic critical for maintaining the expressiveness of the embedding space \cite{arora-etal-2016-latent, mu2018allbutthetop}.
+The main contribution of this paper is a novel approach for answering this question by exploiting the isotropic property of LLM hidden representations in the contextual embedding space. \emph{Isotropy} refers to the geometric property wherein vector representations in the embedding space are uniformly distributed in all directions, a characteristic critical for maintaining the expressiveness of the embedding space \cite{arora-etal-2016-latent, mu2018allbutthetop}.
 To achieve state-of-the-art performance in numerical domains, we show that the hidden representations of LLMs must exhibit \emph{a structured form} in contextual embedding space that accounts for the shift-invariance of the softmax function (i.e., the softmax output remains unchanged when all logits are shifted by a constant).
-Without such structure, the model can shift the logits while keeping the training loss unchanged, thereby leaving the logits ineffective for numeric downstream tasks.
-By formulating a gradient structure of self-attention in pre-trained models, we show how the isotropic property of LLM embeddings in contextual embedding space preserves the underlying structure of representations, thereby resolving the shift-invariance problem of the softmax function.
+Without such structure, the model can shift the logits while keeping the training loss unchanged, thereby leaving the logits ineffective for numerical downstream tasks.
+By formulating a gradient structure of self-attention in pre-trained models, we show how the isotropic property of LLM embeddings in the contextual embedding space preserves the underlying structure of representations, thereby resolving the shift-invariance problem of the softmax function.
+In a nutshell, our key contributions include: \begin{itemize} \item We consider a log-linear model for LLMs and demonstrate theoretically why hidden representations must exhibit structure to address the shift-invariance problem of the softmax function. \item We take a deeper look into the hidden representations of pre-trained models and show how isotropy preserves the structural integrity of representations.
+In particular, we derive an upper bound for the Jacobian matrix which collects all first-order partial derivatives of self-attention with respect to the input pattern and show that the $m$ largest eigenvectors of the LLM hidden representations minimize the gradient norm of self-attention.
+Then, by projecting the representations into lower dimensions using these $m$ largest eigenvectors, we find the isotropy within the clusters in the contextual embedding space. \item Finally, we provide a comprehensive evaluation across $12$ real and $10$ synthetic time series datasets over $5$ different LLMs.
+Our experiments demonstrate that the isotropy of LLM hidden representations varies significantly based on the input data characteristics (i.e., domain, context length and noise level) and model design choices (i.e., tokenization techniques and architecture), which in turn strongly influences forecasting performance in numerical domains. \end{itemize}